 Both cameras’ sensors have enough read-out speed for moving photos, although the Canon R and R6 offer different frame rates.

-While the Canon R can only capture 4K/30p movie recordings, it can capture 4K/60p video.
+While the Canon R can only capture 4K/30p movie recordings, it can charge 4K/60p video.

 Other than the body and sensor, cameras can and do differ in a variety of different ways.

 The Canon R and the R6 include an electronic viewfinder, which helps frame photos in direct sunlight, making them comparable.